antoonwasd/To-Do-list-app/README.md

 This is a To-Do list app I have made.
-This is my first time coding in JavaScript so I had to some inspiration from the this youtube video by GreatStack: https://youtu.be/G0jO8kUrg-I?si=moabTxtIWXgtju3G.
+This is my first time coding in JavaScript so I had to take some inspiration from the this youtube video by GreatStack: https://youtu.be/G0jO8kUrg-I?si=moabTxtIWXgtju3G.